 Website audits enable you to deliver tremendous value to your prospect or customers with little to no commitment on their part.
-All they have to do is give you some of their time in order to be educated on how to grow their business successfully online.
+All they have to do is give you some of their time to be educated on how to grow their business successfully online.

-Simply put, people like to do business with those they know, like and trust.
+Simply put, people like to do business with those they know, like, and trust.
 And a website audit is a great way to start building this sort of trusted relationship.
 If you’re delivering value rather than selling people on why they should hire you, you can bet they’re going to trust you more than the next guy pitching their services.

-I am guessing most of you reading this have some sort of lead magnet on your website to generate leads from users who are not ready for a consultation.
-Did you know that a well positioned website audit offer will have a much higher conversion rate as a lead magnet on your site than the standard PDF?
+I am guessing most of you are reading this have some sort of lead magnet on your website to generate leads from users who are not ready for a consultation.
+Did you know that a well-positioned website audit offer will have a much higher conversion rate as a lead magnet on your site than the standard PDF?
 Why?
-Because an audit provides them with relevant information specific to their website vs. the typical How To PDF guide.
+Because an audit provides them with relevant information specific to their website vs. the typical 'How To PDF guide.'
 We have seen conversions as high as 4X that of our PDF lead magnets on our agency site.

 Remember, prospects are happy to pay for services that solve their expensive or painful problems.
 Showing them exactly what those problems are and how they can capitalize on them to grow their business not only makes your services relevant to them, it also makes your services valuable.